 The kidneys comprise 85% water.
 Like the liver, the kidneys are a cleaning organ.
 The kidneys act as a filter.
 They rid the body of waste and return vitamins, amino acids, glucose, and hormones into the bloodstream.

-The Digestive system processes energy for a healthy metabolism.
+The Digestive system processes energy for a healthy metabolism

 The muscles are the most prominent part of a healthy metabolism.
 It accounts for 20% of your metabolism and 40% of your body weight.

-The other organs, while many, play a significant role in a healthy metabolism.
+The other organs, while many, play a significant role in healthy metabolism.
 They account for 16% of your metabolism and 31% of your body weight.

 Fat mass is the most undesirable part of a healthy metabolism.

 Yes, fat burns fat.
 It accounts for 3% of your metabolism and 21% of your body weight.
 Fat mass comprises 10% water.
-Also, it provides energy for the body when there is no food available.
+Also, it provides energy for the body when no food is available.
 Without body fat, the body would blackout when food isn’t available and cannibalize muscle.
 Two percent is the lowest acceptable level of body fat for organs to function correctly.
 Bodybuilders compete with 6–7% body fat.

 How to increase a healthy metabolism safely.